joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |         2 | Sarah |     Riley |      f |
 |         4 | Sarah |     Smith |      f |

-Given this sorting, we can then directly do a binary search for rows with a given first name, last name, and gender.
+Given this sorting, we can then directly binary search for the rows required by the query.

-One important question that arises is in which order we should list columns in the index.
-The benefit of indexing on (first,last,gender) is that this index will also work for queries which filter only on first name or only on first and last name.
-But if on the other hand if we knew we were going to filter for rows only with a given last name:
+One important question is in which order to list columns in an index.
+The best index order typically depends on what other queries we expect to run.
+The index on (first,last,gender) works well for queries which filter only on the first name.
+On the other hand, if we planned to filter only for users with a given last name:

 ```sql
 SELECT recipe_id